Reading progress: 0%

 The album was released through Jagjaguwar, which connected it to an established indie infrastructure.
 Information spread through blogs and online communities.
 Its solitude narrative resonated with listeners seeking emotional honesty in a highly mediated era.
 The idea of recording alone in a cabin was the opposite of the urban spectacle.

 As Bon Iver’s career progressed, the sound expanded.
 Albums such as Bon Iver, Bon Iver and 22, A Million incorporated electronic textures and fragmented structures.
-The shift in sound challenged people’s ideas about what indie folk should sound like.
-Even though there was more production, Vernon’s voice was still the most important part.
+That shift challenged fixed ideas about what indie folk should sound like.
+Even with denser production, Vernon’s voice remained central.

 The cabin narrative also reflected a broader indie tendency to frame authenticity as isolation.
 The image of the artist working alone in nature had a special meaning.
 It suggested purity and creative focus.
 At the same time, the album was shared using modern digital networks.
 Isolation and connectivity existed together.